oracle-livelabs/database/datapump-xtts-migration/01-initialize-environment/initialize-environment.md

 ## Task 1: Familiarize yourself with the workshop environment

 1. The easiest way to complete the lab is to copy/paste the lab instructions directly into a terminal.
 Be sure to execute all commands in a code block.
-After pasting you must hit *RETURN*.
+After pasting, you must hit *RETURN*.

-2. Before copy/pasting take notice of the commands that you execute.
-It is important to understand what the commands will do.
+2. Before copy/pasting, take notice of the commands that you execute; it is important to understand what the commands will do.

 3. You can use any terminal to run the lab.
 The lab sets the environment when appropriate.